patrickfuchs/buildH/README.md

 #### dic_lipids.py

-This file is used as module and contains a list of dictionaries based on the type (POPC,DOPC,...) and the model (Berger, Charmm36) of lipids given in input.
+This file is used as a module and contains a list of dictionaries based on the type of lipids (POPC,DOPC,...) and the force field (Berger, GROMOS, etc).
+The chosen lipid/FF is passed to `buildH_calcOP.py` with `-l` option (e.g. `-l Berger_POPC`).
-The dictionary is a list of carbon atoms from whom the hydrogens are reconstructed.
+The dictionary is a list of carbon atoms from which the hydrogens are built.
-For each carbon atom, there is the type of bonds (CH3,CH2,etc) and the 2 others atom needed for the reconstruction (see Algorithm).
+For each carbon atom, there is the type of bonds (CH3, CH2, etc) and the 2 (or 3) others atoms needed for the reconstruction (see Algorithm).

 #### order_parameters_definitions_MODEL_X_Y.def